LIBERATING FOOTBALL TRAVEL

 Ground Guide

-Later named after the father of author Val McDermid who was a Rovers scout, the North Stand accommodates away supporters – numerous for recent visits by Rangers, Hibernian and Dunfermline.
-The South Stand is the home end.
+Later named after the father of author Val McDermid who was a Rovers scout before she withdrew her support in the wake of the David Goodwillie arrival, the North (Craiglea Timber Frames) Stand accommodates away supporters – numerous for visits by Dunfermline.
+The South (Penman) Stand is the home end.

 Capacity is an all-seated 8,000-plus, depending on how much of the ground is being used.